-IEEE PES T&D offers Professional Development Hours (PDHs) and Continuing Education Units (CEUs) for eligible conference and technical session participation.
+IEEE PES T&D offers Professional Development Hours (PDHs) for technical session participation and Continuing Education Units (CEUs) upon the completion of eligible Tutorials or Plain Talk About The Electric Power courses.
 PDH and CEU credits help meet licensing or continuing education requirements for engineers and technical professionals.

 Exhibit hall activities and networking events do not qualify for credit.